h-rahman-7/LinuxBashFundamentals/Bash/scripting-fundamentals.md

 'echo $3

 ## Bash Script Variables
-Variables in a bash script are set using the = sign and accessed using $.
+`Variables:` in a bash script are set using the = sign and accessed using $.

 greeting="Hello"
 echo $greeting

 ## Bash script comparison operators
-In bash scripting, strings are compared using the == (Equal) and != (Not equal) operators.
+`Operators:` In bash scripting, strings are compared using the == (Equal) and != (Not equal) operators.

 ## Bash Aliases
-Aliases are shortcuts for longer commands.
+`Aliases:` are shortcuts for longer commands.
 You use them to create shorter or easier-to-remember commands for running scripts or commands in Bash.

 How to Create an Alias
 Basic Alias: